 What happens when I put my phone in airplane mode?

-Unfortunately we can't tell the difference between airplane mode and no service.
-So any data you collect when in airplane mode will be recorded as no coverage.
+Unfortunately, for iOS devices, we can't tell the difference between airplane mode and no service.
+So any data you iPhone users collect when in airplane mode will be recorded as no coverage.
+Android folks, your phones give us a little more information.
 However, we know that using airplane mode in the backcountry saves your battery.
 And so we take this into account in our coverage aggregation algorithm for an area.
-Please use airplane mode as you normally would, but know that it will be recorded as no coverage.
+Please use airplane mode as you normally would, but if you have an iPhone, know that it will be recorded as no coverage.

 DO I STILL NEED TO CARRY A First Aid Kit?

 Absolutely.
 And the rest of the ten essentials as well!
-Cairn is just another tool to throw in your box of safety gear.
+Cairn is just another tool to throw in your cache of safety gear.
 We are not advocating that you use your phone at every opportunity, and we get that you probably want some peace and quiet when you're out.
-But the vast majority of modern day wilderness rescue operations are initiated by cell phones.
-We'll know Cairn is a success when it helps save a life.
+But the vast majority of modern day wilderness rescue operations are initiated by mobile phones.

 WHY DOES MY PHONE SHUT DOWN IN THE COLD?

-Phone batteries don't like the cold and your phone will shut itself off even if it has plenty of charge.
+Phone batteries don't like the cold and your phone will shut itself off even if it still has charge.
 Some people keep their phones in their inside jacket pockets, or slip in a hand-warmer to keep their phone batteries warm.

 HOW can i help gather more data for the coverage map of the wilderness?